Chicago Transit Authority

 Securing the transition points from one transportation medium to another is also a must.
 Emergency phones are strategically placed in such locations to allow the general public to report any suspicious activity that might be taking place.
 This technology has been employed at various transit authorities in the United States, including the CTA’s Orange Line connection to the Chicago’s Midway Airport.

-Layers upon layers of security play critical role in creating a safe and secure environment.
+Layers upon layers of security play a critical role in creating a safe and secure environment.
 However, even the best of technologies fail to detect the malicious intent of a lone individual, be it a radicalized homegrown terrorist or member of a larger terrorist organization.
 We must learn to critically observe our environment, and then report anything out of the ordinary.
 We have the tools at our disposal; now it’s the matter of looking after each other.

 By Samuel Shanes of Talkaphone Co.
 This article originally appeared in the September 2011 issue of the Security Technology Executive magazine.